The Best Open-Air Swimming in the Helsinki Area

 Matinkylä Beach is a beautiful coastal area located in Espoo.
 This sandy beach is a popular spot for locals and tourists, offering a peaceful and relaxing atmosphere.

-The beach is well-maintained and offers various amenities for visitors to enjoy.
+The beach is well-maintained and offers a range of amenities for visitors to enjoy.
 There are picnic areas with tables and benches, perfect for a family outing or a cosy gathering with friends.
 The beach also has changing rooms and toilets available for the convenience of beachgoers.

-Matinkylä Beach is a place to sunbathe and swim and a hub for various water sports activities.
+Matinkylä Beach is a popular spot for sunbathing and swimming, as well as a hub for various water sports activities.
 Visitors can indulge in kayaking, paddleboarding, and sailing, making the beach an ideal destination for adventure enthusiasts.

 Surrounded by lush greenery and scenic landscapes, Matinkylä Beach provides a serene and picturesque setting for those seeking tranquillity.
 Whether you want to stroll along the shoreline, picnic by the water, or relax and soak up the sun, Matinkylä Beach has something for everyone.

-We recommend Matinkylä Beach to people who are staying in Espoo.
-Because the beach is quite far from Helsinki, it does not make sense to travel there.
+We recommend Matinkylä Beach to visitors staying in Espoo.
+Since the beach is quite far from Helsinki, it doesn’t make sense to travel there.
 Using the beach is free, but the services are costly.

 Lakes in Nuuksio